askui/askui/docs/docs/general/05-Integrations/containers.md

 # Docker

-## AskUI UI Controller Docker Images
+## AskUI Controller Docker Images

 We maintain Docker images for running instructions with AskUI inside a Docker Container, e.g., locally or in a CI/CD pipeline.
-The images are based on Ubuntu (amd64) images and contain the askui UI Controller (also known as the *UiController*) and a browser.
-The AskUI SDK connects to the UI Controller inside the Docker container to execute workflows inside it.
+The images are based on Ubuntu (amd64) images and contain the AskUI Controller and a browser.
+The AskUI SDK connects to the AskUI Controller inside the Docker container to execute workflows inside it.

 You can find our images on [DockerHub](https://hub.docker.com/r/askuigmbh/askui-ui-controller).